Get Tech Tips

 To keep a realistic image of your business profit, keep track of your overhead expenses and subtract them from your gross profit.
 (And remember that the owner’s salary comes from either the cost of goods sold or overhead costs, not the 10% net profit!)

-Depending on the segment of business you are in and your mix of service and install your COGS will need to be 70% – 50% in order to make a solid and sustainable profit and weather the storms of business.
-Keep those separate from overhead in your books and your mental math so you don't sell yourself short.
+Depending on the segment of business you are in and your mix of service and installation, your COGS will need to be 50-70% to make a solid, sustainable profit and weather the storms of business.
+Keep those separate from overhead in your books and your mental math so that you don't sell yourself short.

 Mistake #3: Not distinguishing billable and non-billable hours